Undeveloped Buffy the Vampire Slayer spinoffs: Ripper

-With the cancellation of Dollhouse Whedon has been locked in talks over the rights issues of the character of Rupert Giles.
-This is the only hurdle with the BBC having funding, location and local production team in place, with Whedon delivering the initial script.
-It still remains unclear whether it would go beyond a 90-minute TV special or become a stand-alone miniseries.
+With the cancellation of Dollhouse, Whedon had been locked in talks over the rights issues of the character of Rupert Giles.
+This was the only hurdle with the BBC having funding, location and local production team in place, with Whedon delivering the initial script.
+It remained unclear whether it would go beyond a 90-minute TV special or become a stand-alone miniseries.

 During an interview with The A.V.
-Club, Whedon says: "[..]the thing about Ripper—the essence of it—is that the BBC came to me at one point like, “It doesn’t have to be Ripper.
-It can just be [Anthony Stewart Head], and there’s magic, and he’s Tony, cuz he’s awesome.”
+Club, Whedon said, "The thing about Ripper—the essence of it—is that the BBC came to me at one point like, 'It doesn't have to be Ripper.
+It can just be [Anthony Stewart Head], and there's magic, and he's Tony, cuz he's awesome.'
 And that's the thing: For some reason, he keeps getting sexier every year.
 That's not happening to me!
-I'm like, “What are you doing?”
+I'm like, 'What are you doing?'
 And that story was always about a mature guy who's lived, and about the choices he's made.
 So you could make that now, or you could make it 10 years from now.
-And I’ve tortured Tony more than any other living human with, “We’re definitely gonna do this!”
+And I've tortured Tony more than any other living human with, 'We're definitely gonna do this!'
 Because I thought we were.
 He's working so much, though, I'd feel too guilty.
 But that's the thing with Ripper: It doesn't go away in my head because he's still right for it, and he could still bring it."

 In 2012, content for the Ripper TV series began to be adapted for the comic book Angel & Faith, which depicts Angel's quest to resurrect Giles, while living in Giles' London home, which passed on to his primary inheritor, Faith Lehane.
 Storylines depicting Giles' past in this series were intended for Ripper, as were several of its characters.
 Giles' aunts feature, ageless witches named Sophronia and Lavinia Fairweather.
 Whedon had intended from them to be portrayed by Anthony Head's daughters Emily and Daisy Head in the live action series.

 Slayer School

 Jane Espenson has said that back when the series Buffy was nearing its end, "I think Marti talked with Joss about Slayer School, I assume there was some back-and-forth pitching."

 Espenson revealed more information when she gave a talk at Ball State University in March 2003.
 The show might have used some of the Potentials (who became slayers after "Chosen"), and other characters from Buffy, which might have included Willow Rosenberg.
 Espenson also revealed that Whedon did not think that such a spinoff felt right.
-It seems that the concept for "Slayer School" was never developed beyond a 'pitch' for a potential spin-off to replace Buffy.
+It seems that the concept for Slayer School was never developed beyond a 'pitch' for a potential spin-off to replace Buffy.